 Another Arrium milestone was its acquisition of the Smorgon Steel Group in 2007.
 Included in the acquisition were some mining consumables businesses, including a grinding media business in Australia, which built on Arrium's existing position in mining consumables.
 These businesses are also leveraged to the strong global resources sector particularly copper, gold and iron ore.

 Building on the success of these businesses, Arrium acquired the Moly-Cop Group mining consumables business from Anglo American plc. at the end of 2010.
 This acquisition positioned Arrium as the global leader in grinding media, with participation in some of the world’s largest and most attractive mining consumables markets, as well as providing Arrium with a platform for further growth in mining consumables.
+This business was sold on 4 January 2017 to American Industrial Partners.

 The next significant milestone in Arrium's history was the 2011 acquisition of the subsidiaries owning the iron ore assets of WPG Resources Limited in South Australia.
 This commenced the investment that led to the subsequent doubling of the Mining business in mid 2013, including reaching an iron ore export sales rate of 12Mtpa and a doubling of the Whyalla Port capacity to 13Mtpa.
 This makes Arrium one of the largest exporters of iron ore in Australia, outside the three majors.